alindeman/upgradingtorails4/text/01_introduction.markdown

 ## Introduction

-Even though Rails 4 is not yet released, it is important to start thinking about how easy or difficult it will be to upgrade your applications.
-It may be possible to nip certain problems in the bud now to save pain later.

 My goal with this book is to provide a clear path for upgrading Rails 3 applications to Rails 4.